cyan-2048/explorer2/README.md

 added features:
  - I tested my implementation of navigation i guess....
  - now the app remembers which folder/file was last focused in the current session.
- - now has mozActivity that can be used to play videos(detects if landscape or portrait) and also supports `.srt` and `.vtt` (special thanks to arma7x)
+ - now has mozActivity that can be used to play videos(detects if landscape or portrait) and also supports `.srt` and `.vtt` (special thanks to arma7x), after user exits the video app it will create postResult of a Blob that has the time of the video where the user was last watching.
  - now has "Set as Ringtone" option in option menu when picking `.mp3` or `.oog` files...(im not too sure which file formats should be added)
+ - now has mozActivity that can be used to play Music.~~now i have an urge to make my own music app~~

 todo:
  - add better icons